How to Create PDF Files in .NET Using IronPDF

 Dim renderer = New ChromePdfRenderer()

-function to create PDF from HTML files and it is the most important function in the above code.
-You can give the full path of HTML file in the function parameter or just place the HTML file in the bin folder of the source code, then you will only need to put the file name with extension in the RenderHTMLFileAsPdf
+is used to create a PDF from HTML files.
+You can provide the full path of the HTML file in the function parameter, or place the HTML file in the bin

-3. Create PDF using URLs
+3. Create PDF Using URLs

 This is the sample code: